 the compiler to work out the type of our constant (or variable) based on

-the type of what’s on the right-hand side of the =
+the type of what’s on the right-hand side of the =.
+This

 almost reads like a mathematical description such as “let pi = 3.14159265”.